Pilkington: Operations

 Pilkington has developed a self-cleaning coated float glass product, called Pilkington Activ.
 This self-cleaning glass has a coating which uses a method of photocatalysis to break down organic dirt with sunlight.
 The dirt is then washed away by the rain during a hydrophilic process.

+Australia and New Zealand

+Pilkington's started an Australian operation in Geelong in 1856, importing glass from the UK.
+They established a factory to make laminated glass at 265 Melbourne Road, North Geelong in 1936.

+In 1972, Pilkington's established Australia's first float glass production line at Dandenong in a joint venture with Australian Consolidated Industries.

+In 2006 CSR acquired the Australian and New Zealand Pilkington's operations from NSG, merged it with DMS Glass, and rebranded to Viridian Glass.
+In 2018, a private equity firm, Crescent, acquired Viridian from CSR.
+Viridian acquired SOLOS Glass in 2021.